-Bad: Pick two elements of the set X, say x and u.

-Good: Pick two elements of the set X, say x and y.

-Good: Pick two elements of the set X, say x_1 and x_2 .

-Good: Pick two elements of the set X, say x and x'.
+Bad: Pick two integers, say a and x.
+Good: Pick two integers, say a and b.
+Good: Pick two integers, say a and a'.

 (4) Always define new notation (is it a number? a function? of what type?) and be clear about its logical standing.